 (6) Any inaccurate or misleading description of the benefits provided by either the medicare program or the medicare supplemental policy being offered for sale.

-(7) Any attempt by an insurance company, agent or broker to arrange a solicitation or sales interview with an applicant or prospective applicant by implying or conveying in any way the impression that such insurance company, agent or broker has been authorized by the federal government, the medicare program or the social security administration to contact said applicant or prospective applicant for the purpose of reviewing, modifying or discussing his or her existing insurance program.
-Such prohibition is also extended to any statement or act which implies or conveys in any way the impression that such insurance company, agent or broker has access to official records of the federal government, medicare program or social security administration, pertaining to the applicant's or prospective applicant's insurance program.
+(7) Any attempt by an insurance company or agent to arrange a solicitation or sales interview with an applicant or prospective applicant by implying or conveying in any way the impression that such insurance company or agent has been authorized by the federal government, the medicare program or the social security administration to contact said applicant or prospective applicant for the purpose of reviewing, modifying or discussing his or her existing insurance program.
+Such prohibition is also extended to any statement or act which implies or conveys in any way the impression that such insurance company or agent has access to official records of the federal government, medicare program or social security administration, pertaining to the applicant's or prospective applicant's insurance program.

-(9) The making of any misrepresentation or incomplete comparison by the insurance company, agent or broker, by commission or omission, for the purpose of inducing or tending to induce a medicare-eligible person to purchase, amend, lapse, forfeit, change or surrender insurance.
+(9) Any misrepresentation or incomplete comparison by the insurance company or agent , by commission or omission, for the purpose of inducing or tending to induce a medicare-eligible person to purchase, amend, lapse, forfeit, change or surrender insurance.

 If any paragraph, term or provision of this rule is adjudged invalid for any reason, the judgment shall not affect, impair or invalidate any other paragraph, term or provision of this rule, but the remaining paragraphs, terms and provisions shall be and continue in full force and effect.

 Five Year Review (FYR) Dates: 08/19/2016 and 08/19/2021